ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **Guidelines for Following Instructions on this Page**

-A **shell** is a program you can run that will let you enter commands in a text window using only your keyboard.
-When this page asks you to enter commands in your shell:
+A **shell** is a program that will let you enter commands in a text windows using only your keyboard.
+It's also known as a command line interface (CLI).
+When this page asks you to enter commands in your shell, use the following instructions for your system:
-On macOS, you will run the `Terminal` app to start a shell
+* On macOS you will run the `Terminal` app to start a shell
 * On Windows, you can start PowerShell by pressing the Windows key (`⊞`), typing "PowerShell" and then clicking Open `Windows PowerShell`.
 There is an older shell called "Command Prompt" you can use as well
 * On Linux, you are already familiar with a shell (typically bash or zsh)